carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Waypoint.section_id"></a>**<font color="#f8805a">section_id</font>** (_int_)
 OpenDRIVE section's id, based on the order that they are originally defined.
 - <a name="carla.Waypoint.lane_id"></a>**<font color="#f8805a">lane_id</font>** (_int_)
 OpenDRIVE lane's id, this value can be positive or negative which represents the direction of the  current lane with respect to the road.
-For more information refer to OpenDRIVE [documentaion](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf#page=20).
+For more information refer to OpenDRIVE [documentation](http://www.opendrive.org/docs/OpenDRIVEFormatSpecRev1.4H.pdf#page=20).
 - <a name="carla.Waypoint.s"></a>**<font color="#f8805a">s</font>** (_float_)
 OpenDRIVE `s` value of the current position.
 - <a name="carla.Waypoint.lane_change"></a>**<font color="#f8805a">lane_change</font>** (_[carla.LaneChange](#carla.LaneChange)_)
 Lane change definition of the current Waypoint's location, based on the traffic rules defined in the OpenDRIVE file.
-Basically it tells you if a lane change can be done and in which direction.
+Basically, it tells you if a lane change can be done and in which direction.
 - <a name="carla.Waypoint.lane_type"></a>**<font color="#f8805a">lane_type</font>** (_[carla.LaneType](#carla.LaneType)_)
 The lane type of the current Waypoint, based on OpenDRIVE types.
 - <a name="carla.Waypoint.right_lane_marking"></a>**<font color="#f8805a">right_lane_marking</font>** (_[carla.LaneMarking](#carla.LaneMarking)_)
-The right lane marking information based on the directin of the Waypoint.
+The right lane marking information based on the direction of the Waypoint.
 - <a name="carla.Waypoint.left_lane_marking"></a>**<font color="#f8805a">left_lane_marking</font>** (_[carla.LaneMarking](#carla.LaneMarking)_)
-The left lane marking information based on the directin of the Waypoint.
+The left lane marking information based on the direction of the Waypoint.

 <h3>Methods</h3>
 - <a name="carla.Waypoint.next"></a>**<font color="#7fb800">next</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>)